gomedh/git-repo-monitor/README.md

 2. Material UI: For the styling and user interface components.
 3. Recharts: For the charting library used to visualize programming languages.

+## Developer Notes

+1. Added only basic test cases for Home Screen Component only, need to add more test cases for other components
+2. Need to prevent the modal from closing when clicking outside (Default behaviour of MatUI modal)
+3. Need to check the UI look of initial modal UI , when user clicks on it.